Carine de Vries

 We tend to ignore signals that warn us.
 This can lead to damage to our health, absence from work and problems at home.
 Our balance is disturbed.
 There are understandable reasons why people ignore their signals.
 Sometimes we do not recognize them.
 Or, due to our beliefs and habits, we are not able to know when to take the signals seriously.
 It can also be difficult to see and use opportunities that can help you.
 Sometimes taking a step seems to make little difference.

-But… the signals, our beliefs and habits, the possibilities, big or small steps, they matter!
+But… the signs, big or small steps, they matter!

 It matters!